Calling Catholic Therapists!

 Increase your self-awareness, grow in your own human formation, and bond deeply with other like-minded Catholic therapists in an Internal Family Systems-informed Foundations Experiential Group (FEG).

 - Greater insight into yourself as a clinician and better self-care?

 - Better human formation on the natural level as both a person and a therapist?

 - Deep, personal connections within a community of other Catholic therapists who understand the unique demands of our lives?

 If so, read on.
-I have a unique opportunity for you: The Interior Therapist Community.
+I have a special opportunity for you.

 I don’t have to tell you that distress levels are spiking in our culture.